 - intermediaries, such as advisers, brokers, agents or representatives associated with your insurance policy;

-- FOS and other government, law enforcement or statutory bodies;
+- government, law enforcement or statutory bodies;

 - investigators, assessors, legal practitioners, witnesses and other professional services in assessing and investigating a claim;